Lawyers Explain Arizona Truck Accident Laws

 ARS 28-958.01 requires semi truck drivers to have splash guards installed that will help to minimize the amount of rocks, water, and other debris that could be flipped up into the vehicles following the truck, thereby contributing to a crash.

 Truck drivers are required to follow these laws and many more to ensure that their trucks cause minimal damage to other vehicles and to other motorists on the road.
 However, while truck accident laws and trucking laws can help to reduce the role semi trucks play in accidents, they do not always reduce the role that the drivers play.

 Truck accident laws in the state of Arizona are important because they help to enforce a culture of safety in the minds of semi truck drivers who are moving loads throughout the state on its freeways, highways, and other streets.
 Speed restrictions, in particular, are one of the most effective laws at helping to reduce the number of accidents involving semi trucks and passenger cars that happen each year.
 Laws are meant to inform both semi truck drivers and other motorists of a truck driver's responsibilities on the road.

-If you are involved in a serious crash with a semi truck driver, you may find that the law has the ability to work against you.
+If you are involved in a serious crash with a semi truck driver in Phoenix, you may find that the law has the ability to work against you.
 While the laws regarding semi trucks, their operation, and their upkeep may not have anything to do with how you could lose your injury accident lawsuit, other laws in the state of Arizona could make it difficult to stand up for your rights, especially if you waited a long time to file your case.